nytimes/library/README.md

 ### Doc parsing
-Doc HTML fetch and parsing is handled by `docs.js`. `fetchDoc` takes the ID of a Google doc and a callback, then passes the HTML of the document into the callback once it has ben downloaded and processed.
+Doc HTML fetch and parsing is handled by `docs.js`. `fetchDoc` takes the ID of a Google doc and a callback, then passes the HTML of the document into the callback once it has been downloaded and processed.

 ### Listing the drive
 Traversing the contents of the NYT Docs folder is handled by `list.js`.
 There